bespoke-code/CarND-P4-Advanced-Lane-Finding/writeup_report.md

  The red area represents all the approximated left line points (pixels), and the blue area represents all the right line points (pixels).

+### Calculating curvature and deviation from the lane center
 The lanes in yellow are plotted in pixel space.
-To detect the curvature of the road in this project, however, we must transform the lines into world points, using two parameters:
+To detect the curvature of the road in this project, however, we must transform the lines into world points and calculate the lane curvature and the car's deviation from the middle of the lane, using two additional parameters:
 - lane width, which is 3,7m according to US regulations (and is hereby considered constant throughout the video),
 - lane length in the area enclosed with the source points prior to warping the image (30m).